 - 6 black peppercorns

 - 2 cloves garlic (finely chopped)

 - 1 tablespoon beef base (or 1 1/2 teaspoons salt)

 - 1 (14-ounce) can diced tomatoes (with juice)

-In a large Dutch oven over medium heat, brown oxtails on all sides.
-There should be enough natural fat so additional oil is unnecessary.
-Remove oxtails and discard any rendered fat in pan.
+In a large Dutch oven over medium heat, you must brown the oxtails on all sides.
+There should be enough natural fat, so additional oil is unnecessary.
+Remove oxtails and discard any rendered fat in the pan.